What You Need to Know About Beneficial Ownership Reporting

 Beneficial Ownership Reporting and the Corporate Transparency Act

-In 2020, Congress passed H.R.
-2513 the Corporate Transparency Act (CTA).
-The CTA commissioned the Financial Crimes Enforcement Network (FinCEN) to develop a non-public registry tracking beneficial owners of US LLCs and corporations.
+In 2021, Congress overrode Trump’s veto to pass H.R.
+2513 the Corporate Transparency Act (CTA) as part of the Defense Authorization Act.
+The CTA empowered the Financial Crimes Enforcement Network (FinCEN) to develop a non-public registry to track beneficial owners of U.S. LLCs and corporations.

 The Corporate Transparency Act requires businesses to disclose personal information concerning their beneficial owners to a database operated by FinCEN.
-Business owners face stiff penalties, including jail time, for willful noncompliance.
+Business executives and owners will face heavy fines and stiff penalties, including jail time, for willful non-compliance.

 How to Comply with the Corporate Transparency Act

-Companies will have to disclose four pieces of information about each beneficial owner and company applicant in a BOI report:
+Companies must disclose four pieces of information about each beneficial owner and company applicant in a BOI report:

 1. The owner’s name;